aufkrawall/obs-indicator/README.md

 Program draws top-most window as efficiently as possible (presumably).
 Minimizes to tray, auto-starts to tray as well.

 You need to enable WebSocket server in obs (Tools -> WebSocket Server Settings).
 Supports password authentication, saves password encrypted in config and should not unnecessarily keep unencrypted password in RAM.
+Might be AI generated.